-Strategic development of the AFA collection considers the following priorities:
+Strategic development of the AFA Art Collection considers the following priorities:

 - investing in a collection that reflects the excellence of Alberta artists

-- safeguarding the AFA collection by prioritizing sustainability
+- safeguarding the AFA's collection by prioritizing sustainability

-- supporting and encouraging programming that makes the AFA collection accessible
+- supporting and encouraging programming that makes the AFA's collection accessible

-Deciding which artworks to add to our collection requires serious consideration because of the responsibility to care, store, exhibit, document and preserve them indefinitely.
+Deciding which artworks to add to the collection requires serious consideration because of the responsibility to care, store, exhibit, document and preserve them indefinitely.

 Formal principles and policies guide staff and ensure the highest standards of accountability, professionalism and public trust.